 Click Next, then enter values in the fields of the final screen of the wizard according to table below.
 The default values might apply without needing any changes.

 Click Manually set values, if needed, to change the Maven Group ID, Artifact ID, or the version of the connector.

 Click Add GitHub information , if needed, to link your project to a new or existing GitHub repository.

-Click Next and choose how the connector’s icon appears in Anypoint Studio when users build projects using your connector:
+Click Next and choose security for your connector, and to personalize how the connector’s icon appears in Anypoint Studio when users build projects using your connector:

 Click Finish.
 This generates a project containing the structure with all the required elements such as images, sample docs, and some basic tests for your connector.
 Refer to the DevKit documentation to build upon this initial, basic structure in Installing and Testing Your Connector in Studio.

 When building connectors with dependencies that cannot be bundled within the same JAR, you can instruct Anypoint Studio to prompt users to add the files to your connector.